• Skip to primary navigation

 • 8 oz unbleached strong bread flour

-• 1 tbsp castor sugar
+• 1 tablespoon castor sugar

-• ½ oz fresh yeast, or 1 tablespoon dry yeast, or 1 teaspoon of fast-action dried yeast.
+• ½ oz fresh yeast or 1 tablespoon dry yeast, or 1 teaspoon of fast-action dried yeast.
 [The type and quantity of yeast used is important!]

 • 4 oz butter

-• ¼ pint warm milk (must be warm!)
+• ¼ pt warm milk must be warm!

 Instructions